uma-pi1/kge/README.md

 embeddings](https://ieeexplore.ieee.org/document/8047276) (KGE).
 It is highly configurable, easy to use, and extensible.

-The key goal of LibKGE is to foster reproducible research into (as well as meaningful comparisons between) KGE models and training methods.
+The key goal of LibKGE is to foster *reproducible research* into (as well as meaningful comparisons between) KGE models and training methods.
 As we argue in our [ICLR 2020 paper](https://github.com/uma-pi1/kge-iclr20), the choice of training strategy and hyperparameters are very influential on model performance, often more so than the model class itself.
-LibKGE aims to provide clean implementations of training, hyperparameter optimization, and evaluation strategies that can be used with any model.
-Every potential knob or heuristic implemented in the framework is exposed explicitly via configuration files.
+LibKGE aims to provide *clean implementations* of training, hyperparameter optimization, and evaluation strategies that can be used with any model.
+Every potential knob or heuristic implemented in the framework is exposed explicitly via *well-documented* configuration files.
 LibKGE also provides the most common KGE models and new ones can be easily added (contributions welcome!).

 ## Features